seejohnrun/seejohnrun.github.io/_posts/2012-01-28-redis-zset.markdown

 ### And then..

-What s your favorite use of <code>ZSET</code>?
+What's your favorite use of <code>ZSET</code>?

 ---

 ### Note on Documentation

-One thing that s really neat about the redis documentation is that they describe the runtime of each method right at the top.
+One thing that's really neat about the redis documentation is that they describe the runtime of each method right at the top.
 Check out the <a href="http://redis.io/commands#sorted_set">ZSET documentation</a> for more details!